sv1jsb/dwitter/README.md

     pip install virtualenv virtualenvwrapper

-Decide a name for the directory which will hold all your virtualenvs and add the next 3 lines at the end of your _.bashrc_
+Decide a name for the directory which will hold all your virtualenvs and add the next 3 lines at the end of your _.bashrc_.
+(Here ~/venvs is given as

     export WORKON_HOME=~/venvs
     source /usr/local/bin/virtualenvwrapper.sh